-The broad and long-term objectives of the Systemic Autoimmunity Branch are to further the understanding of the clinical spectrum and pathophysiology of systemic autoimmune diseases, and to translate this knowledge into better therapies that improve outcomes for patients with these conditions.
-A major goal of the Systemic Autoimmunity Branch is to combine natural history or treatment studies with basic investigations into the etiology and/or pathophysiology of rheumatic diseases, with an emphasis on SLE, AAV, RA and other systemic autoimmune diseases affecting adults.
-Additionally, the branch works to train the next generation of scientists and physician scientists focused on the understanding of the pathogenesis and advancement in the treatments of patient afflicted by systemic autoimmune diseases.
+The broad and long-term objectives of the Systemic Autoimmunity Branch are to further the understanding of the pathophysiology and clinical spectrum of systemic autoimmune diseases and to translate this knowledge into better therapies that improve outcomes for patients with these conditions.
+A major goal of the branch is to combine natural history or treatment studies with basic investigations into the etiology and/or pathophysiology of rheumatic diseases, including systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA).

-Current areas of interest of the branch include:
+Current areas of interest

 - How type I Interferons (IFNs) contribute to the development of premature atherogenesis and vasculopathy in SLE and other connective tissue diseases.

 - The identification of novel biomarkers and therapeutic targets to mitigate cardiovascular damage and induce immunomodulation in SLE and other systemic rheumatic diseases.

 Our lab is always seeking to recruit the best talent in the scientific community.
 If you are interested in joining our team, please contact us.